RIT-EVT/BMS/docs/source/srs.rst

 the individual pack.
 This includes both during normal operation when the pack is on the motorcycle as well as when the pack is being charged.

 The DEV1 BMS itself is made up of two major configurable components.
-The ST microcontroller which handles programmable logic and exposes the DEV1 BMS on the CANopen network.
-As well as the BQ76952 battery monitor and protector IC which handles the battery safety and monitoring logic.
+The first is the ST microcontroller which handles programmable logic and exposes the DEV1 BMS on the CANopen network.
+The second is the BQ76952 battery monitor and protector IC which handles the battery safety and monitoring logic.

 User Interfaces
 ~~~~~~~~~~~~~~~

 Users will rarely interact directly with the DEV1 BMS software.
 The DEV1 BMS
 software will mainly be interfaced with via CANopen and thus will require
 additional tools to interact with the DEV1 BMS.
-An external tool will be
-needed to interact with the DEV1 BMS and will not be in the scope of the
-DEV1 BMS software.
+There is no current plan for a
+team-developed tool to provide an interface for interaction with the DEV1 BMS.

 Hardware Interfaces
 ~~~~~~~~~~~~~~~~~~~

 The DEV1 BMS will be exposed on the CANopen network which is made up of a two-wire differential pair.
-The connector will be standardized and be handled by the DEV1 system team.
-The software on the ST microcontroller will be connected directly to the I2C lines of the BQ76952 chip.
+The connector pinout is similar to the EVT standard but includes the OK signal in addition to CAN and power.
+The battery packs also have integrated 14-pin JTAG connectors that expose SWD and UART.

 Software Interfaces
 ~~~~~~~~~~~~~~~~~~~